microsoft/Partner-Center-PowerShell/docs/help/Set-PartnerAzureSubscription.md

 ```

 ### -SubscriptionName
-The display name for the subscription..
+The display name for the subscription.

 ```yaml
 Type: String